safrazik/breeze.server.php/README.md

 * Other data types fall back to `String`

 ### [JMS Serializer](http://jmsyst.com/libs/serializer)
  a powerful serialization library for PHP.
 Provides more control over your serialized results. e.g: if you want to exclude a property from returned results, you may use the [@Exclude](http://jmsyst.com/libs/serializer/master/reference/annotations#exclude) annotation.
-Read the [documentation](http://jmsyst.com/libs/serializer) find more
+Read the [documentation](http://jmsyst.com/libs/serializer) to find out more.

 ### [Symfony Validator Component](http://symfony.com/components/Validator)